INN/docs/checklists/updating-child-themes.md

 - [ ] Consider using Largo's LESS customizer for changing main colors
 - [ ] Document requirements in the theme's README.md

+Then, and only then, should you switch the line in the child theme's `style.css` from `Template: largo` to `Template: largo-dev`.

-Checking
+### Checking

-- [ ] Make sure that the site loads without errors on Vagrant
+- [ ] Make sure that the site loads without PHP errors on Vagrant
 - [ ] Do the widgets look okay?
 - [ ] What about these locations? `common url`
  	- [ ] Homepage `/`